HIV/AIDS Clinical Trials

 - new ways to use an existing medicine or device

-Clinical trials are the fastest way to determine whether new medical approaches are safe and effective in people.
+Clinical trials are conducted to determine whether new medical approaches are safe and effective in people.

 What is an HIV/AIDS clinical trial?

 HIV/AIDS clinical trials help researchers find better ways to prevent, detect, or treat HIV/AIDS.
-All the medicines used to treat HIV/AIDS in the United States were first studied in clinical trials.
+For example, all of the medicines used to treat HIV/AIDS in the United States were first studied in clinical trials.

 - studies of new medicines to prevent or treat HIV